kirmola/zerofs-cli/README.md

 python uploader.py upload myfile.zip \
   --bucket-code eu \
   --api-url https://zerofs.link/api/ \
-  --note "some zip which isnt good for local"
+  --note "some zip which is worth sharing at zerofs"
 ```

 That's it.